hannahmarrow/db-design-final-project/README.md

 - Language
 ### Description of the user interface requirements:
 The user interface will allow for creating, updating, deleting, and reading records from the students table, books table, and reviews table.

-## P3:
-### Name of the team(s).
-At most two teams per project.
-One from each section, if applicable:
-Database Design 14 (Section 3) and Database Design 35 (Section 4)
-### Team members and the section they belong to.
-At most 4 team members per project:
-Rida Sharief (Section 3), Naqiya Motiwalla (Section 4), Hannah Marrow (Section 4)
-### Problem statement - describe the problem that your project is trying to solve
-Northeastern has no proper way of giving feedback on college textbooks.
-We wanted to create a system similar to TRACE but for books.
-### Solution statement - describe the solution you implemented to solve the problem
-We designed a database that would take in student and course information, allowing students to review required reading material so that the university could implement changes based on the comments.
-Professors could see if they should continue with the same textbooks or find better options for students.
-### User - describe the typical user(s) that would use your solution
-The student would use this database to review textbooks for the classes they are currently taking.
-### Domain objects - describe at least two of the domain objects you implemented in your solution
-One of our domain objects is books, which can be reviewed by students, and contain the following fields:
-- Title
-- Publisher
-- Publish Date
-- Edition
-Our other domain object is reviews, which can be created by students about books, and contain the following fields:
-- Rating
-- Comment
-- Created
-- Updated
-- Reviewer (which is being mapped to the student’s table in a one to many relationship, meaning that one student can leave many reviews)
-- Book (which is being mapped to the books table in a one to many relationship, meaning that one books can receive many reviews)